-The Swedish Cancer Society was founded in 1951 to support cancer research since government subsidies were – and remain to be – only modest.
+The Swedish Cancer Society was founded in 1951 to support cancer research.

 The crucial aspects to consider when awarding grants are each project’s originality, anticipated news value and feasibility, and its link to cancer.
 The process of selecting the very best research projects follows established procedures and is closely regulated.
 In May each year researchers submit applications describing the aims and expected results of their projects, along with a cost calculation.
 Applications are then forwarded to eight different prioritization committees for evaluation.
 The various committees’ proposals are assessed in October, and in November the Research Commission makes a decision regarding which projects will be funded.
 The committees and the Commission jointly include some 60 experts in various cancer-related areas.

 Regulations stipulate that the Research Commission should follow the same principles as government research councils – such as the national Swedish Research Council – when awarding grants.
 The Research Commission’s aim is to support the projects that represent the highest quality in the field of cancer, whatever the focus.
 This means that the selection takes place in national competition and does not take into account the field of research or the geographic location.
 However, there are some exceptions where targeted funds are awarded to research areas of particular urgency.